 Practicing moderate exercise for 15 minutes a day can increase life expectancy up to three years. – Centers for Disease Control and Prevention

 All types of exercise promote the release of endorphin, the happiness hormone.
 Finally, have fun going to meetings.
 Walking meeting no longer gives the impression of wasting time in meetings.
 You’re killing two birds with one stone.

 4. Well-being at work

-Increase your physical well-being and further your mental well-being by walking.
+Increase your physical well-being and even more your mental well-being by walking.
 Practicing regular physical activity allows you to engage in healthy lifestyle habits.
 Walking gives energy, improves memory, increases your sociability and above all, you will be in a better mood.
-It also reduces the stress that your loaded agenda brings you.
+This greatly reduces the stress that your busy schedule can bring you.

 5. Improve your efficiency at work

 Walking meetings increase productivity, improve time management, mental performance, ability to meet deadlines and help to be more focused on work.

 6. Develops team spirit

 Walking develops and strengthens interpersonal relationships and teamwork.
 People are more socially comfortable and spontaneously when they move.

 Changing your working environment can give free rein to your imagination and lead to more options that were not previously considered.
 Walking improves interactions and helps to find solutions quickly.
 People are more relaxed and talk easily to the subject they want to settle.